What is the least number of moves needed to solve the k-peg Towers of Hanoi problem?

+\end{lemma} \begin{proof} By Proposition 1 we know that $M_k(1)=k-1$.
+Moreover by Lemma 1 we know that only one disk costs 1 move and as a result at most $k-2$ disks costs 2 moves.
+If $t>1$ by definition of $M_k(x_t)$ and considering minimal symmetric sequences, we have that $M_k(x_t)$ is the maximum number of disks that can be moved at cost $2x_t$.
+We are not sure that every $x_i\in X$ is a cost in minimal demolishing phase of a minimal symmetric sequence but adding these costs we are decreasing our valuation and as a consequence we obtain (1). \end{proof}

-\begin{definition} Let $L_4(x_i)$ be $\sum_{t=1}^i M(x_t)$. \end{definition} We can imagine $L_4(x_i)$ as the maximum number of disks that we can move in a minimal demolishing sequence at a cost less or equal to $x_i$ considering all the possible costs in the set of all ideal sequences. \begin{definition} We denote with $I_4(x_i)$ the maximum number of disks that we can transfer from a peg to another peg at a cost smaller or equal to $x_i$ in minimal simmetric sequences.
-(In the same way we denote with $I_3(x_i)$ the maximum number of disks that we can transfer from a peg to another peg at a cost smaller or equal to $x_i$ only using three pegs).
-We denote with $m(x_i)=I_4(x_i)-I_4(x_{i-1})$. \end{definition}
+\begin{definition} For all $x_i\in X$ let $L_k(x_i)=\sum_{t=1}^i M_k(x_t)$. \end{definition} Thus $L_k(x_i)$ is an upper bound on the maximum number of disks that we can move in a minimal demolishing sequence at a cost less or equal to $x_i$ considering all the possible costs in the set of all ideal sequences.